qntlb/numerical-methods-montecarlointegration-exercise/README.md

 The integration domain will be provided to the integrator's method `integrate` as an object implementing the interface `IntegrationDomain`.

-- 7) Implement a class implementing the interface `IntegratorFactory` that allows to create an object of the class that you have implemented in 1).
+- 7) Implement a class implementing the interface `IntegratorFactory` that allows creating an object of the class that you have implemented in 1).
 Note: the `IntegratorFactory` simply calls the constructor of your class.

 - 8) To allow us to test you implementation, complete the implementation of the method `getSimpsonsIntegratorFactory` of `MonteCarloIntegrationAssignment`.
-This allows to create an object of your `IntegratorFactory`.
+This allows the creation of an object of your `IntegratorFactory`.
 Our unit tests will use this to test your code.

 - 9) Feel free to create your own UnitTests and JavaDoc documentation.